 Adapter Overview

-Right page if: you need to choose which Edictum adapter fits your AI framework, or compare integration methods across all 8 adapters.
+Right page if: you need to choose which Edictum adapter fits your AI framework, or compare integration methods across all 19 adapters in Python, TypeScript, and Go.
 Wrong page if: you already know your framework -- go to its specific adapter page (e.g., https://docs.edictum.ai/docs/adapters/langchain).
-For a deeper tradeoff comparison, see https://docs.edictum.ai/docs/guides/adapter-comparison.
+For TypeScript adapters, see https://docs.edictum.ai/docs/typescript.
+For Go adapters, see https://docs.edictum.ai/docs/go.
 Gotcha: if your framework is not listed, use Edictum.run() directly -- no adapter needed.
 All adapters share the same constructor signature (guard, session_id, principal, principal_resolver).
+The same rules.yaml works across all three languages.

-Edictum ships eight framework adapters.
+Edictum ships 19 framework adapters across Python, TypeScript, and Go.
 Adapters are thin translation layers -- they convert framework-specific hook events into Edictum envelopes and translate enforcement decisions back into the format each framework expects.
-All allow/deny logic lives in the pipeline, not in the adapters.
+All allow/block logic lives in the pipeline, not in the adapters.

 The Common Pattern